brodriguez8774/django-expanded-test-cases/docs/source/test_cases/live_server_test_case.rst

 ******************

-The **LiveServerTestCase** class provides additional wrapper functionality for writing tests that directly check a browser window instance, such as `Selenium <https://www.selenium.dev/documentation/>`_.
+The **LiveServerTestCase** and **ChannelsLiveServerTestCase** classes provide additional wrapper functionality for writing tests that directly check a browser window instance, such as when using
+`Selenium <https://www.selenium.dev/documentation/>`_.

-This class can be very helpful in testing logic that requires live browser manipulation, such as any logic that uses JavaScript to function.
+These classes can be very helpful in testing logic that requires live browser manipulation, such as any logic that uses JavaScript to function.